Ramb0a/pumpndump/README.md

 but we don't care

-because we stole ocean
+because we pumped the ocean

-from stupid whales and dolphin nose bottle
+from stupid whales and bottle nose dolphin

 ### What Was The Recent "Fat Earth" Controversy All About?